Bifenthrin vs Permethrin Insecticide

 In conclusion, Both Permethrin and Bifenthrin are made of natural substances.
 The difference between the ingredients is that Permethrin is made from a chrysanthemum extract, while Bifenthrin is a synthetic chemical.
 The main ingredient of Both Permethrin and Bifenthrin is Pyrethroids.

-Bifenthrin is most often used to kill insects that live on the outside of your homes, such as mosquitoes and ticks.
-Permethrin is most often used to kill insects inside your home, such as fleas and lice.
+Bifenthrin is most often used to kill insects that live on the outside of your home, such as mosquitoes and ticks.
+Permethrin is often used to kill insects, such as fleas and lice, inside your home.
 Permethrin lasts longer than bifenthrin.
-You can use bifenthrin for less than two months without damaging it.
-But permethrin can be used for up to three months without damage.
+You can use Bifenthrin for less than two months without damaging it.
+But Permethrin can be used for up to three months without damage.